Expert guide to the best things to do in Mexico City with kids

 Plaza de la Republica

-A final place to visit in Centro Historico is the Plaza de la Republica.
+A final destination to visit in Centro Historico is the Plaza de la Republica.
 This large, pedestrianised plaza is surrounded by cafes but the highlight is, without a doubt, the enormous monument in the centre.

 ➕ Kids will enjoy running around the plaza below and at night there is a water fountain light display.